shiv213/ImposterBot/README.md

 <h4 align="center">
 An open-source Discord bot to enhance your <a href="http://www.innersloth.com/gameAmongUs.php">Among Us</a> experience
 </h4>
-<h5>This program is in <u>beta</u>.
+<h5 align="center">This program is in <u>beta</u>.
 I am working actively to resolve any and all issues!
-If you find any issues, please open and issue on this GitHub page!</h5>
+If you find any issues, please open an <a href="https://github.com/shiv213/ImposterBot/issues/new">issue</a> on this GitHub page!</h5>

 <p align="center">
   <a href="https://saythanks.io/to/shiv.v.trivedi%40gmail.com">